Chepman32/Mobile-apps/DigitalDetoxApp/README.md

 ## Overview

-The current codebase provides a minimal structure with a home screen and timer screen.
-It is intended as a starting point for implementing the full feature set described in the project specifications.
+This project now includes several core screens:

+- Home with challenge list and quick navigation
+- Timer-based Challenge screen
+- Achievement tracking
+- History of completed sessions
+- Simple breathing exercise in the Meditation screen
+- A mock Community Leaderboard

-More features such as achievements and premium content can be added later.
+Further enhancements like premium content packs can be integrated later.